reduxjs/redux/docs/recipes/UsingObjectSpreadOperator.md

 }))
 ```

-Since the object spread syntax is still a [Stage 3](https://github.com/sebmarkbage/ecmascript-rest-spread#status-of-this-proposal) proposal for ECMAScript you'll need to use a transpiler such as [Babel](http://babeljs.io/) to use it in production.
+While the object spread syntax is a [Stage 4](https://github.com/tc39/proposal-object-rest-spread#status-of-this-proposal) proposal for ECMAScript and accepted for the 2018 specification release, you will still need to use a transpiler such as [Babel](http://babeljs.io/) to use it in production systems.
 You should use the [`env`](https://github.com/babel/babel/tree/master/packages/babel-preset-env) preset, install [`babel-plugin-transform-object-rest-spread`](http://babeljs.io/docs/plugins/transform-object-rest-spread/) and add it individually to the `plugins` array in your `.babelrc`.

 ```json
 {